BDUG/vanillanoprop/docs/examples/data_loader.md

 }
 ```

+## Explanation

-A transform can be supplied to modify samples before batching:
+Iterating over the loader yields mini-batches for training.
+A transform can be
+supplied to modify samples before batching:

 ```rust
 use vanillanoprop::data::{DataLoader, Cifar10};